michelangelorossi/michelangelorossi.github.io/_pages/about.md

 Contacts
 ------

-You can email me at <a href="mailto:michelangelo.rossi@telecom-paris.fr">michelangelo.rossi@telecom-paris.fr</a>, or send me a letter:
+You can email me at <a href="mailto:rossim@hec.fr">rossim@hec.fr</a>, or send me a letter:

-Télécom Paris, Institut Mines Télécom, Département Sciences Économiques et Sociales, 31 boulevard Thomas Gobert, 91120, Palaiseau, France
+HEC Paris, 1 Rue de la Libération, 78350, Jouy-en-Josas, France